confluentinc/ksql/quickstart/quickstart.rst

   :local:

-Welcome to Confluent and Kafka Structured Query Language (KSQL)!
-KSQL provides a structured query language to do processing on data stored in a Kafka cluster.
+Welcome to Confluent and Kafka Streaming Query Language (KSQL)!
+KSQL allows users to query and enrich streams in Kafka.

-The goal of this quickstart guide is to guide you through a simple workflow to be able to query and transform KSQL data.
+The goal of this quickstart guide is to demonstrate a simple workflow to be able to query and enrich KSQL data.

 Setup